-The Google Maps orientation can be changed between the current direction of travel, north, and route overview.
+The Google Maps orientation can be changed between the direction currently traveling, pointing north, and route overview.
 Touch the compass to switch between these options.

 To recenter the map to the current location, touch the location icon.

 Electric Vehicle (EV) Features with Google Maps